Thursday, January 10, 2013

 These alternative service models are appropriate, effective response to the realities of higher education that protect not only academics but students and society.

-Relying on more detailed earlier argumentation I maintain that the cooperative and professional alternatives can:
+Relying on more detailed earlier argumentation, I maintain that the cooperative and professional alternatives can:

 1) Deliver more academics to the service of students and society.
 [Any qualified academic is free to open a professional or cooperative practice and offer their expertise to the public for a fee.
 Consider on any measure the variety that would be made possible.]